slarosa/QGIS-Developer-Cookbook/source/canvas.rst

 map tools for map panning and zooming.
 Actions are created for activation of each tool: panning is done with :class:`QgsMapToolPan`, zooming in/out with a pair of :class:`QgsMapToolZoom` instances.
-The actions are set as checkable and later assigned to the tools to allows automatic handling of checked/unchecked state of the actions -- when a map tool gets activated, its action is marked as selected and the action of the previous map tool is deselected.
+The actions are set as checkable and later assigned to the tools to allow automatic handling of checked/unchecked state of the actions -- when a map tool gets activated, its action is marked as selected and the action of the previous map tool is deselected.
 The map tools are activated using :func:`setMapTool` method.